 Asian stocks remained in the doldrums on Thursday, hit by a confluence of factors like a weaker finish on Wall Street overnight.

-U.S. stock index futures signaled a slightly higher open on Friday, encouraged by a better-than-expected labor market report.
+U.S. stock index futures indicated a higher open on Friday as investors digested the April jobs report.

 Get the best of CNBC in your inbox